Vizipokemon/Alice-and-Morgan/README.md

 # Alice and Morgan

 A short decision driven story.
-Made as an entry for the Blackthornprod game jam #3, with the theme "Less is more".
+Made as an entry for the Blackthornprod game jam #3 (2021 January), with the theme "Less is more".

 You can play it at: https://vizipokemon.itch.io/alice-and-morgan